-(3) Class Colleague Discussion Assignments worth 150 points (or 15% of the total)
+(3) Class Colleague Discussions worth 100 points (or 10% of the total)

-- Throughout this term you will have group discussion boards to participate in on our class canvas site. - Discussion boards post as discussion boards and are linked through the modules tool on our class canvas site; these are due on Tuesdays (unique posts) & Sundays (colleague response posts) for our class. - Discussion boards are intended to create potential connections between class colleagues, to help learners notice areas of personal success and challenge related to course material or specific assignments, and to prepare each student to identify questions to take back to their instructor for direct learningsupport.
+- Throughout this term you will have group discussion boards to participate in on our class canvas site. - Discussion boards are linked through the modules tool on our class canvas site. - Discussion boards are intended to create potential connections between class colleagues, to help learners notice areas of personal success and challenge related to course material or specific assignments, and to prepare each student to identify questions to take back to their instructor for direct learningsupport.